We all have our temples. Places we go to find peace, to clear our minds, to revitalize our insides.

 For some, the bedroom is a sanctuary from the stresses of life.
 For others, it may be the library, a park, the kitchen, bathtub, and so on.
 For me, it’s the gym.
 I know it’s an unlikely comparison.
-To many people the gym inspires anxiety and resentment, not feelings of peace and invigoration.
+To many people the gym is a source of anxiety and a variety of uncomfortable sentiments, not feelings of peace and invigoration.
 But I feel strong and productive when I’m there, so it is my place of “worship.”

 But what do you do when your temple shuts down, or gets turned into something that’s no longer your place of refuge?